Freshwater Weekly Fishing Report Week of October 8, 2025

 - Nasworthy

-- FAIR.
-Water slightly stained; 79 degrees.
-0.97 feet below pool.
-The bass bite has been good flipping soft plastics around reed bases in 1-3 feet of water.
-The spawn is ending and bass are staying in the shallows as the water temperature rises to the 80s.
+- GOOD.
+Water slightly stained; 85 degrees; 1.02 feet below pool.
+Shad are still deep, but should be moving shallow as the weather cools.
+The bass continue to be fair flipping soft plastics around reed bases in 1-3 feet of water.
 The key is to cover water until you find a good stretch that holds multiple bass.
-Focus on holes in the reed banks where bass will set up on their beds.
-Watch for balls of bass fry because a fry guarder will be close by.
+Bass are holding back in the shade around heavy cover to escape the sun.
+Early morning and late evening topwater is also effective for targeting bass.
 Crappie were fair around main lake boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
-Report provided by the Angelo State Fishing Team.
+Report by the Angelo State Fishing Team.

 - Navarro Mills